-The Housing Authority may deny assistance for a family because of the family's action or failure to act.
+The Housing Authority must deny admission if the family does not meet the mandatory eligibility criteria described in Chapter 3.
+Additionally, the Housing Authority may deny assistance for a family because of the family's action or failure to act.
 The Housing Authority will provide applicants with a written description of the family obligations under the program, the grounds under which the Housing Authority can deny assistance, and the Housing Authority's informal review and hearing procedures.
 This chapter describes when the Housing Authority will deny assistance.